Fischela-Organization/realincom-subgraph/README.md

 It simply tied NFT's to real value that generates passive or active income, that can in turn be used for decentralised collateral for loans.

 #### What makes this project stand out?
-From my research this project is the first in the web3 space that tries to solve a problem in this way, collateralizing digital assets with value tied to NFT's.
+From my research this project is the first in the web3 space that tries to solve a problem in this way, collateralizing digital assets with real value tied to NFT's with income generation.